 |Click on map for a more detailed plan.|

 In the early-1960s, things seemed to be progressing on the expressway at a break-neck pace.
-A public hearing was held on May 24, 1963 to discuss construction and impacts to the community.
+A public hearing was held on May 24, 1963 to discuss construction and impacts of this replacement alignment, or "New 48," to the community.
 The PA 51 to US 30 segment had reached the preliminary design phase and would proceed into the final design with approval from the Bureau of Public Roads.
-North of US 30 was at the same status as the southern section, and both had a date of construction as "indefinite."
-How correct that would become when the Department of Transportation axes the expressway in the 1970s.
+North of US 30 was at the same status as the southern section; however, both had a date of construction as "indefinite."
+How correct that would become when the Department of Transportation axes would eventually axe the expressway in the 1970s.

-The $43 million expressway would have started at PA 51 just north of the intersection with PA 48, traversed Elizabeth Township paralleling PA 48, crossed the Youghiogheny River northeast of Boston to once again join up with the PA 48 alignment to follow it all the way to Monroeville.
+The $43 million expressway would have started at PA 51 just north of the intersection with PA 48, traversed Elizabeth Township paralleling PA 48, crossed the Youghiogheny River northeast of Boston to once again join up with the PA 48 alignment.
+Continuing paralleling PA 48, the expressway would have cut though what is now Oak Park Mall, where a cloverleaf interchange with Lincoln Way would have been constructed.
+The Transportation Commission, an expansion of the old State Highway Commission and in charge of maintaining a six-year highway building, plan chose this path because it would save $6.5 million in construction costs.
 In Monroeville, it would have joined the Parkway East and the Pennsylvania Turnpike at the Pittsburgh Interchange.
 Interchanges would have been constructed at the following locations:

 |Proposed alignment through Versailles.
 (Champion Map)|